Posts tagged ‘child led learning’

 Last week I published my review of Lori’s book.
 When I first found Lori’s blog, I was very attracted to this idea of mentoring my children, which is based on the Reggio Emilia educational philosophy.
 It just felt right.
 What I learned on her blog echoed my own thoughts on how to homeschool my children, and I was very excited when her book came out because I wanted to understand this process better.
 While I loved the book, I found myself asking questions throughout it because I had already experimented with project-based homeschooling with my six-year-old.
 Doing it in real life is hard and messy, as I wrote about in Building the Titanic: Project-based Homeschooling.
 That post is my first true foray into a complicated project with my son, but it is a good example of how this process works.

 My questions mostly had to do with getting started with such young children who obviously don’t have the experience to direct their learning.
 I asked Lori if I could interview her about project-based learning specifically for young children, and since she is supportive and gracious, she said yes.
 I sent her six, multi-layered questions, and not only did she answer them, she gave very detailed answers, which I appreciate very much.
 However, they are too long to put into one post, so I have divided the interview into three posts, which I will publish this week.
-(Note that I have emphasized parts of the interview in bold text.)
+(Note that I have emphasized important parts of the interview in bold text.)

 (Update: The rest of this interview has been posted: Click here to go to Part 2.
 Click here to go to Part 3.)